Kodular/Documentation/docs/components/google/firebase-database.md

     |value|`any`|

-Indicates that the data in the Firebase has changed.
-Launches an event with the tag and value that have been updated.
+Indicates that the data in the Firebase has changed Launches an event with the tag and value that have been updated.

 ### Firebase Error